shanshs/Team-Pigeon/docs/final.md

 **Qualitative**

 It can be seen that the agent begins taking random moves with a high probability of failing the mission.
 Over time, gradually the agent learns to dodge the obstacles and succesfully finish the mission.
-The clips of the agent's performance for each algorithm in our video demonstrates this.
+The clips of the agent's performance in our video demonstrate this.
 In the beginning of training, the agent makes random movements and rarely completes the mission.
 Eventually, over the course of several thousand period of episodes the agent slowly improves and recognizes the different obstacles and shapes the obstacles occur in and learns which direction to move in order to dodge them.

 ## References
 CS175 Assignment 2's DQN algorithm's episilon greedy policy